Franky-X/Awesome-Embodied-Navigation/README.md

 In this repository, you can learn the concept of embodied navigation and find the state-of-the-arts works related to this topic.
 ## TO DO
-- This project is still under construcion.
+- This project is still under construction.
 ## 1. Embodied Navigation Paradigm and Elements

 ### 1.1 Definition and Core Tasks of Embodied Navigation